SameerAlmutairi/Udacian/README.md

-A simple example that explains how to create python class
+A simple example that explains how to create python class.